diogo-aos/CarND-MPC-Project/README.md

 These two components will be referenced as _fast away_ and _fast turn_, respectevely, for the rest of this document.

 ## 2.3.
 Horizon parameters
 The final piece for the controller is to choose a good number of time steps _N_ and time interval _dt_ for the desired horizon length _T_.
 There is a tradeoff to be considered here.

+ - Having a high _N_ means the controller will be slow and will add latency to the system - which is harmful for the performance.
+Having a small _N_ means not enough steps are considered in the optimization process.

+ - A big _dt_ will result in time steps that are too far apart, resulting in jumps on the vehicle prediction and control input values that will result in sudden and overacted driving - unsafe driving.

-Having a high number of steps means the controller will be slow and will add latency to the system - which is harmful for the performance.
-Having a small _T_ means that the controller will not optimize the immediate control inputs to future situations - we could imagine this being bad on tight curves since the controller would not adjust the inputs with them in the horizon.
+ - Having a small _T_ means that the controller will not optimize the immediate control inputs to future situations - we could imagine this being bad on tight curves since the controller would not adjust the inputs with them in the horizon.
+Having too big a _T_ means the controller will be optimizing too far in the future.
+Worst case cenario, _T_ can far enough from the car that the fitted polynomial is no longer adequate and the controller will be optimizing control inputs for an incorrect trajectory.

+In this project, the final parameters used were 8 time steps (_N=8_) and a time interval between steps of 100 ms (_dt=0.1_).

 ## 2.4.
 Dealing with system latency